Degree Requirements

 More advanced FAA-issued ratings such as instrument, instructor, instrument instructor and multi-engine are acceptable but cannot be used to obtain additional credit.

-To earn AERO 390 credit, students must bring their pilot’s log book(s), a current medical certificate (Class III or above), and their pilot’s license to the cognizant Aerospace engineering faculty member for approval.
+To earn Aerosp 390 credit, a student must enroll in the course in the semester they will earn the license, bring their pilot’s log book(s), a current medical certificate (Class III or above), and their pilot’s license to the cognizant Aerospace Engineering faculty member for approval.
 Credit for a pilot’s license is offered to enhance the traditional aerospace curriculum with practical study.

 Therefore, the AERO 390 “licensed pilot” credit can only be obtained by students who have declared an aerospace Engineering major.
 Students eligible for this credit must either obtain their license while a University of Michigan student or maintain currency by completing a documented annual or biennial proficiency check after enrollment as a University of Michigan student.